diku-dk/pltc/studentprogrammer.md

-## Looking for a student programmer
+## Hiring a student programmer

-I (Troels Henriksen) am looking for a student programmer to work on [Futhark](https://futhark-lang.org)-related code, with a particular focus on building tools and infrastructure, including tasks such as:
+I (Troels Henriksen) am looking to hire a student programmer to work on [Futhark](https://futhark-lang.org)-related code, with a particular focus on building tools and infrastructure, including tasks such as:

 * Creating a GitHub Actions runner so that we can run Github Actions